magicproduct/fp8-task-template/README.md

 - Also write a function to convert the int8-based tensor back to fp16
 - Your function should stochastically round (https://nhigham.com/2020/07/07/what-is-stochastic-rounding/) the source tensor.
 Note that there are edge cases, all of which should be considered.
-- Write a unit test that asserts the expected value of the casting function is close to the source tensor to validate your stochastic rounding implementation.
-The unit test is part of the task and we're looking for detailed assertions that target the key functionality precisely.s
+- Write unit test thats assert the expected value of the casting function is close to the source tensor to validate your stochastic rounding implementation.
+The unit test is part of the task and we're looking for detailed and thorough assertions that target the key functionality precisely.

-## How to conduct the task
+## Environment
 - Use a py39 environment
 - Ensure that your task can be executed on an x86 CPU
-- Implement the desired functionality by fleshing out the functionality of the `src/solution.py` file.
+- Start from `src/solution.py`

+## FAQ

+#### Can I use numpy?
+No, only pytorch

+#### How long should this take me?
+Successful candidates usually take between a few hours and a full day to arrive at a complete solution

+#### How do I submit the task
+Send a link to a _private_ github repo to @sebastiandero